LCRA manages lakes Travis and Buchanan under a state-approved Water Management Plan.

 LCRA is in the process of updating the most recent plan, which was approved by the Texas Commission on Environmental Quality (TCEQ) in 2010.

-LCRA submitted an application to amend the plan to TCEQ in 2012.
+application to amend the current plan in 2012.
 In May 2014, TCEQ recommended LCRA consider further changes to its 2012 application.

 - In June 2013, TCEQ announced plans to conduct further review of the proposed plan due to the ongoing severe drought conditions.

-- TCEQ held a public hearing to hear from stakeholders on June 26, 2013.
+- TCEQ held a public hearing for stakeholder input on June 26, 2013.